• 10.00am - 5.30pm

 Tanks

 Tanks were developed by the British Army as a mechanical solution to the trench warfare stalemate.
-They were first used on the Somme in September 1916, but they were mechanically unreliable and too few in number to secure a victory.
+They were first used on the Somme in September 1916, where they were mechanically unreliable and too few in number to secure a victory.

 'We heard strange throbbing noises, and lumbering slowly towards us came three huge mechanical monsters such as we had never seen before.
 My first impression was that they looked ready to topple on their noses, but their tails and the two little wheels at the back held them down and kept them level.
 Big metal things they were, with two sets of caterpillar wheels that went right round the body.'

-Private Bert Chaney observing the first tanks go into battle, September 1916
+Private Bert Chaney observing the first tanks go into battle - September 1916

 German barbed wire at Beaucourt, November 1916